 On Feb.
-4, TINA.org sent a letter to Utah officials alerting them to O2PUR and apparent violations of the Vapex settlement agreement.
+4, TINA.org sent a letter to Utah consumer protection officials alerting them to O2PUR and apparent violations of the Vapex settlement.

 Along with touting free e-cigarettes that really aren’t free, the company is making unsubstantiated claims, the same type that Vapex was cited for by Utah, including:

 - SMOKE ANYWHERE—The radio ad claims that “[t]he advanced O2PUR design creates a pleasant vapor … this allows individuals to enjoy the nicotine they love whenever and wherever they are.”
 But at least 18 states and about 400 municipalities restrict vaping, which the ad conveniently fails to mention.

 - FEEL HEALTHIER—The testimonial page notes how one user feels “healthier” and how O2PUR users are more active.